tytydraco/yessleep/out/When_my_aunt_passed_away_I_agreed_to_take_in_her_pet_parrot_Shes_been_telling_me_strange_things.md

 My aunt Liza passed away last month.
 She was forty-seven years old.

-Aunt Liza passed away due to an accidental overdose.
-As someone who has overcome struggles with addiction, her death left a mark on me.
+Aunt Liza’s cause of death was determined to be an accidental overdose.
+As someone who has overcome struggles with addiction, her passing left a mark on me.

 I suppose that’s a big reason why I agreed to take in her fourteen-year-old African Grey, Lulu.